vuejs/vuex/docs/guide/typescript.md

 ## Mutations

-Mutations can be use with the `MutationTree<S>` interface where `S` is the current store type.
+Mutations can be used with the `MutationTree<S>` interface where `S` is the current store type.
 It works exactly the same as a normal mutation but with the power of types.

 ### Example